scenariomartin/EnglishWords/words.md

                      statesman      ,the lecture dragged on and my mind wandered. linger 1
 discipline :whip ,like a whip on his back.
-            lash ,their vicious words were like "lashes of a whip"
+            =lash unv ,their vicious words were like "lashes of a whip"
  principal
 doctrine 1
 regulate v regular 1ji ,in a regular way